Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Theoretical Background and Related Work

-Early work on survival data generation focuses on the statistical parametrization of survival times~\cite{bender05, austin12}, assuming simple stochastic processes to generate the covariates.
-Subsequent work introduces more expressive latent-variable models, such as deep exponential families~\cite{ranganath16}, later extended to broader distributional families~\cite{miscouridou18}, while still focusing primarily on survival times.

-SurvivalGAN~\cite{norcliffe23} and the Ashhad framework~\cite{ashhad25} shift attention to generating covariates using conditional generative models.
+\paragraph{Synthetic Data Generation for Survival Analysis.} Early work on survival data generation focuses on the statistical parametrization of survival times~\citep{bender05, austin12}, assuming simple stochastic processes to generate the covariates.
+Subsequent work introduces more expressive latent-variable models, such as deep exponential families~\citep{ranganath16}, later extended to broader distributional families~\citep{miscouridou18}, while still focusing primarily on survival times.
+SurvivalGAN~\citep{norcliffe23} and the Ashhad framework~\citep{ashhad25} shift attention to generating covariates using conditional generative models.
 However, these approaches require conditioning on existing real-world datasets, which are scarce in the survival analysis domain.

-Our approach focuses on both generating covariates without relying on underlying real-world data and on modeling time-to-event outcomes by incorporating statistical properties and prior knowledge of common distributions encountered in Survival Analysis.
+Our approach focuses on both generating covariates without relying on underlying real-world data and on modeling time-to-event outcomes by incorporating statistical properties and prior knowledge of common distributions encountered in survival analysis.